Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 create the Identity within the Edge API.
 This is done in the same way; Identities are lazily created when they are first seen.

+### You need to trigger a manual write of your Environment to DynamoDB

+We have not yet migrated Environments from our core database into DynamoDB yet.
+In order to get working with an Environment on Edge you will need to trigger a write-through; the easiest way to do this is just to toggle a flag on and off in the Environment you want to get into Edge.
+All subsequent state changes to the Environment will be written through.

 ## Identities are not viewable in the Dashboard

 You wont see Edge Identities show up in the dashboard currently.
 This also means you cant currently specify a per